UNITED INVITES MEMBERS TO ATTEND VIRTUAL ANNUAL MEETING IN 2021

-Instead of traditional meeting fanfare that has included a health fair, live entertainment, and a barbecue meal in addition to the business meeting, United members this year will be invited to dial in and hear the meeting in progress via live electronic access from the comfort and safety of their own home, as well as to vie for their chance to win this year’s Grand Prize Cash Drawing for $2,500 if they remain on the call throughout the entire meeting.
+Instead of traditional meeting fanfare that has included a health fair, live entertainment, and a barbecue meal in addition to the business meeting, United members this year will be invited to connect virtually and hear the meeting in progress via live electronic access from the comfort and safety of their own home, as well as to vie for their chance to win this year’s Grand Prize Cash Drawing for $1,000 if they remain on the call throughout the entire meeting.
+Once the access information is available, United will post it on its website, social media and in Texas Co-op Power magazine.

 United’s bylaws require the cooperative to have an annual meeting every year in October.
 State law governs when notification of the annual meeting is sent to members.

-Although members cannot attend the annual meeting in person this year, they can still be represented by returning a signed and completed ballot, which will be mailed in the September issue of Texas Co-op Power magazine, along with a postage prepaid return envelope.
+Although members cannot attend the annual meeting in person this year, they can still participate in one of the most important co-op functions and be represented by returning their signed and completed ballot, which will be mailed in the September issue of Texas Co-op Power, along with a postage prepaid return envelope.

 Previously, members have been able to register and cast a ballot in person at the meeting.